Gigaspaces/xap-openspaces/tools/maven/readme.txt

   Deploys the packaged jars of the different processing unit modules into the Service Grid.
   Can be configured to deploy just a specific module using -Dmodule=[module name].
 Can be configured to deploy using a specific lookup group using -Dgroups=[group name].

+(*) mvn os:undeploy

+  Undeploys the different processing units modules from the Service Grid.
+Can to configured to undeploy just a specific module using -Dmodule=[module name].
+Can be configured to undeploy using a specific lookup groups using -Dgroups=[group name].